 When can a mark be considered to be a trademark with reputation?

 In order to qualify as a mark with reputation, an EU TM owner must be able to show that the mark has a reputation in a substantial part of the EU.
-In practice, this means that there must be a certain degree of knowledge of the mark among the relevant public; however, CJEU case law states that this degree of knowledge can not be translated into a specific percentage.
+In practice, this means that there must be a certain degree of knowledge of the mark among the relevant public; however, EU case law states that this degree of knowledge can not be translated into a specific percentage.
 Instead, when examining the question of reputation, the relevant facts of the case needed to be taken into consideration; in particular, the market share held by the trademark, the intensity, geographical extent and duration of its use and the size of the investment made by the undertaking in promoting it.

 Nina Ricci versus Roméo has a Gun, by Romano Ricci